 Reasonable adjustment duty and harassment became much more important

-In very many cases which would previously have been seen as disability-related discrimination, there is also a breach of the duty to make reasonable adjustments.
-It became important (for discrimination before 1st October 2010) to argue the reasonable adjustment duty and to be imaginative with that, as well as pleading disability-related discrimination.
+In many cases which would previously have been seen as disability-related discrimination, there may also be a breach of the duty to make reasonable adjustments.
+It became important to argue the reasonable adjustment duty and to be imaginative with that.
+Other types of claim such as harassment may also apply.

 Why the decision?